gopesh-code/gopesh-code/README.md

 #### Facts:
 - I don't like bad design.
-- I'd love to make something different with nyone who is interested.
+- I'd love to make something different with anyone who is interested.
 - I love using Mac (borrowed) after switching from Linux & Windows.

 ## 👨🏻‍💻 &nbsp;